sourcegraph/sourcegraph-public-snapshot/docs/management/backups.md

 1. Source code repositories are standard git repositories and are located at `$SGPATH/repos`.
-1. Changesets, issues, user accounts, etc., are all also stored inside `$SGPATH`.
 1. Your local machine's authentication info (i.e., your `src login`) is stored in `~/.src-auth`.
 This is your personal login information, not server-wide user data.